limafresh/Brushshe/README.md

 ## 🚀 Features
 + **Open**: You can open a picture from a file.
-+ **Painting**: You can choose a color, change the brush thickness, and paint.
++ **Painting**: You can choose a color, change the brush thickness and shape, and paint.
 You can change canvas size.
 + **Recoloring brush (new!)**: Draws through contours.
 + **Save to device**: You can save picture to your PC in different formats (PNG, JPG, GIF, BMP, TIFF, WEBP, ICO, PPM, PGM, PBM).
 + **Undo and redo**: You can undo and redo 10 last actions.